Table of contents

 The Civil Partnership Act 2004 came into force on 5 December 2005 in the UK and enabled same-sex couples to obtain legal recognition of their relationship.
 The first day that couples could form a civil partnership in England and Wales was 21 December 2005, although a small number of civil partnerships were formed under special arrangements before these dates.

-Both partners registering a civil partnership must currently be at least aged 16 years and have lived in the same area of England and Wales for at least seven days.
-The Marriage and Civil Partnership (Minimum Age) Act 2022 received Royal Assent in April 2022 and is planned to come into effect on 27 February 2023.
-From that date, the minimum age of marriage and civil partnership in England and Wales will be raised to 18 years.
-It will no longer be possible for 16- and 17-year-olds to marry or enter into a civil partnership under any circumstances, including with parental or judicial consent.
+The Marriage and Civil Partnership (Minimum Age) Act 2022 received Royal Assent in April 2022 and came into effect on 27 February 2023.
+From this date, the minimum age of marriage and civil partnership in England and Wales is aged 18 years.
+Prior to this date it was possible for those aged 16 and 17 years to marry or enter into a civil partnership with parental or judicial consent.

 Two steps are needed to register a civil partnership:

-Adultery is not recognised as a ground for dissolution of a civil partnership as the legal definition of adultery is sexual intercourse with someone of the opposite sex outside of marriage.
-However, unfaithfulness may be recognised as a form of unreasonable behaviour.
+Adultery was not recognised as a ground for dissolution of a same-sex civil partnership as the legal definition of adultery is sexual intercourse with someone of the opposite sex outside of marriage.
+However, unfaithfulness could be recognised as a form of unreasonable behaviour.

 The Divorce, Dissolution and Separation Act 2020 received Royal Assent on 25 June 2020 and came into effect on 6 April 2022.
 The Act revises the legal process in England and Wales for married couples to obtain a divorce or judicial separation, and for civil partners to dissolve their civil partnership or obtain a separation.
 It therefore amends certain provisions set out in the Matrimonial Causes Act 1973 and the Civil Partnership Act 2004, which are the main statutes governing these proceedings.
 The Divorce, Dissolution and Separation Act 2020 removed the requirement to establish facts.
 Either or both parties to a marriage or civil partnership may now apply to the court for a divorce or dissolution order which dissolves the marriage or civil partnership on the ground that the marriage or civil partnership has broken down irretrievably.

 To obtain a civil partnership dissolution in England and Wales, a couple must have been in a registered civil partnership for at least 12 months.
 Couples who formed their civil partnership abroad can obtain a dissolution in England and Wales as long as their partnership is legally recognised in the UK, and one of the parties has a permanent home in England and/or Wales.
-Annulments, which can take place any time after the formation ceremony, are included in the dissolution figures.
+Annulments, which can take place any time after the formation ceremony, are included in the dissolution figures for applications made prior to the introduction of The Divorce, Dissolution and Separation Act 2020.
+Annulments under the new law are currently not included.

 How we collect the data and main data sources